dvidelabs/flatcc/README.md

 this only requires a system C compiler (cc) to be installed (and flatcc's build environment).

-A summary for OS-X 2.2 GHz Haswell core i7 is found below.
+A summary for OS-X 2.2 GHz Haswell core-i7 is found below.
 Generated files for OS-X and Ubuntu are found in the benchmark folder.

 The benchmarks use the same schema and dataset as Google FPL's